 Data Analytic Strategy: Quantitative data from the pilot study will be analyzed using descriptive statistics and a mixed regression model, including calculating effect sizes for the treatment and control groups.
 Qualitative data will be coded by two researchers, allowing for inter-rater reliability, which will allow for categories to emerge from the data.

-Mendiburo, M and Biswas, G. (2011).
-Virtual Manipulatives In A Computer-Based Learning Environment: How Experimental Data Informs The Design Of Future Systems.
-In G. Biswas, S. Bull, J. Kay, A. Mitrovic (Eds.), Artificial Intelligence in Education: 15th International Conference (pp. 510–512).
-Berlin: Springer- Verlag.
+Mendiburo, M., and Biswas, G. (2011).
+Virtual Manipulatives in a Computer-Based Learning Environment: How Experimental Data Informs the Design of Future Systems.
+In Proceedings of the Artificial Intelligence in Education: 15th International Conference (pp. 510–512).
+Berlin: Springer-Verlag.